-For some weeks now, Piazza di Spagna can only be accessed by one-horse carriages, bicycles and, of course, emergency vehicles.
+Piazza di Spagna can only be accessed by one-horse carriages, bicycles and, of course, emergency vehicles.
 The Square has become an exclusively pedestrian area.
 Operation Tridente effectively began on 14 July this year, with the first building sites and the construction of pavements as far as Via Victoria.
-Next will be Via del Babuino, which will be accessible only to authorized vehicles, with new, wider pavements and parking areas for the disabled and for loading and unloading of goods.
+Via del Babuino, which is accessible only to authorized vehicles, ha now new wider pavements and parking areas for the disabled and for loading and unloading of goods.

-The town plan also includes the pedestrianization of 15 streets between Via del Corso, Via del Babuino and Via di Ripetta, among which: Via Condotti, Via Mario de’ Fiori, Via delle Colonnette, Via Canova, Via della Frezza, Via Belsiana, etc…
+The town plan has also included the pedestrianization of 15 streets between Via del Corso, Via del Babuino and Via di Ripetta, among which: Via Condotti, Via Mario de’ Fiori, Via delle Colonnette, Via Canova, Via della Frezza, Via Belsiana, etc…